big-data-europe/pilot-sc1-cycle1/README.md

 ```

 ### Step 6: continue with installation steps from Linux instructions
-Now everything should be the same for any OS (thats at least Dockers promose :-) ), and you can continue from [here](https://github.com/openphacts/ops-docker/blob/master/README.md#retrieving-open-phacts-docker-images).
+Now everything should be the same for any OS (thats at least Dockers promise :-) ), and you can continue from [here](https://github.com/openphacts/ops-docker/blob/master/README.md#retrieving-open-phacts-docker-images).
 **note: all the commands are run from your ssh terminal**